sneakyturtle2007/The-Expanse-RPG-Character-Creator/README.md

 # Creator of The Expanse: James S. A. Corey

-# Creator of The-Expanse-RPG-Character-Manager: Luis A. Blake
+# Creator of The-Expanse-Online: Luis A. Blake